 A crucial part of passive safety are fire doors.
 These of course aid people moving through critical areas of a building and therefore are a key functional piece of furniture.

 Fire doors should comply to specific tolerances and be of certain types including both the door frame and leaf itself.
-The ironmongery, and where required, certain passive fire seals need also to be of particular standards to enable the door to do its job in containing a fire or minimising it spreading into escape routes.
+The ironmongery, including an appropriate self-closing device and where required, certain passive fire seals need also to be of particular standards to enable the door to do its job in containing a fire or minimising it spreading into escape routes.

 Modern fire doors are all certificated to either a British or European standard to show that they have been tested to withstand fire between 30 minutes and 2 hours, depending on the compartmentation required at their location.
 Older doors have no test data and so can only be ‘assumed’ to withstand a fire situation for a given time.
 These are generally still accepted if both the leaf and frame are in good condition.